Pashafd/Pashafd.github.io/video-player-vanilaJS/README.txt

-#Video Player with vanola Javascript
+#Video Player with vanila Javascript